Srinivas0rch/moeva/README.md

 ## Note: Due to large size, limitation of github repository all files of the data are not available in the mentioned folder above.
 The additional data can be downloaded from https://figshare.com/s/84ae808ce6999fafd192

+## Note 1: miniconda & python3.8.8 is recommended.

 ## File structure
 - Dockerfile: Downloads docker container (miniconda 3) and installs the required dependencies from requirements.txt & scipy==1.4.0 thereby setting up the environment required to run the experiments.
-- config: configurations files for preparing and running the experiments
+- config: configurations files for preparing and running the experiments.
-- data: has all the data for the attacks
+- data: has all the data for the attacks.
-- models: models which are pre-trained
+- models: models which are pre-trained.
-- out: contains the experimental results
+- out: contains the experimental results.
-- src: modules and scripts to run the experiment(s)
+- src: modules and scripts to run the experiment(s).
-  - attacks: has the implementation of the attack modules
+  - attacks: has the implementation of the attack modules.
-  - examples: usecase based scripts
+  - examples: usecase based scripts.
-  - botnet and lcld: contains the scripts of LCLD & CTU-13 data and models respectively
+  - botnet and lcld: contains the scripts of LCLD & CTU-13 data and models respectively.
-  - united: has single script to run combined attack(s)
+  - united: has single script to run combined attack(s).

 The results are found in ./out/attacks/[project]/rq[X]/metrics_[attack_name]_[hash].json

-## The experiments were run with 400 generations where there was 4000 (for LCLD) and 100 in the case of botnet (CTU-13) where there was 1000.
+## The experiments were run with 400 generations(budget) where there was 4000 (for LCLD) and 100 in the case of botnet (CTU-13) where there was 1000.
 Also, the cores were reduced from 10 to 1 at ./config/rq1.botnet.static.yaml due to system limitation(s) in the case of botnet experiment(s).